sujinyan/deepops/docs/dgx-pod.md

     For more info, see: https://docs.ansible.com/ansible/latest/user_guide/intro_adhoc.html

+## Kubernetes, Helm, and Ceph

-9. Deploy Kubernetes on management servers.
+1. Deploy Kubernetes on management servers.

     Modify the file `config/kube.yml` if needed and deploy Kubernetes: